danmanners/homelab-kube-cluster/readme.md

 # Dan Manners' Homelab

 > All of the readme's are in a state of flux at this moment.
-I'm working on refactoring much of the repository, but I'm happy to answer any questions in the [k8s@Home Discord server](https://discord.gg/k8s-at-home).
-Ping me at `danmanners@3077` with any questions!
+I'm working on refactoring much of the repository, but I'm happy to answer any questions in the [k8s@Home Discord server](https://discord.gg/k8s-at-home) or on Discord!
+Feel free to reach me at `danmanners@3077` with any questions or at [daniel.a.manners@gmail.com](mailto:daniel.a.manners@gmail.com)!

 Current status: **BETA** (but is highly stable)